The essential employee onboarding checklist (free template included)

 It takes a lot of time to welcome new employees and bring them up to speed.
 If you regularly hire new staff, it can become time-consuming trying to make sure you’ve done everything you need to.

 Teamwork’s employee onboarding template gives you an overview you can replicate time and time again.
 Each item in the checklist can be ticked off once complete, giving stakeholders the chance to see what’s been done and what still needs to happen.
+You can also take a look at how Teamwork uses Teamwork for recruiting and onboarding for more insights.

 Once you’ve got your template set up, you can re-use it for every new hire.
 This creates a slick and streamlined onboarding process that not only saves you time, but that also gives new employees a great first impression of your company.